hungnguyen10897/THA-Data-Engineer/README.md

 ![](images/10000-200.png)

-About 4% for 10000 requests over 1 minute
+About 4% error rate for 10000 requests over 1 minute

-Details can be found under `stress_test_results`
+Details can be found under `stress_test_results`.

 It appears the performance is mostly dependent on Redshift scale and not much on Lightsail.
 This observation aligns with implementation intentions where I put most computation needs to Redshift.